Climate protection

 In 2023, the Lufthansa Group continued to work with A4E (Airlines for Europe) to monitor and support the revision process of the European Emissions Trading Directive at the political level.
 The project aims to harmonise CORSIA and the EU ETS in order to avoid double regulation.

-The Lufthansa Group companies emitted some 8.5 million metric tonnes of CO₂ in the reporting year within the scope of the EU ETS, CH ETS and UK ETS.
+The Lufthansa Group companies emitted some 8.5 million metric tonnes of CO₂ in the reporting year within the scope of the EU ETS, CH EHS and UK ETS.
 In 2023, the Lufthansa Group received emissions certificates corresponding to 3.8 million tonnes of CO₂ emissions from national registry authorities (including the UK ETS) for its companies.
 From 2024, free emissions certificates are to be reduced within the EU ETS and CH EHS.
 As things currently stand, the UK ETS is not affected by this.
 Since a 25% reduction is envisaged in 2024, the Lufthansa Group is only anticipating allocations of free emissions certificates for some 2.8 million tonnes of CO2 for 2024.

 For further information on the provisions made in connection with the obligation to submit CO₂ emissions certificates to the competent authorities, please refer to ↗ Notes to the consolidated financial statements, Note 37